Fleetwood Mac Documentary

 We finally got to see the four young men who had already captured the musical hearts of America’s teens, and the group’s popularity soared even higher.
 Then on February 11th, 1964 they played their first U.S. concert in Washington DC.
 All archival footage used in the documentary has been restored in 4K, and the sound has been remixed by Giles Martin.

-We don’t know how much Beatles ‘64 will cover, but there were another four albums released that year in the U.S.
+Beatles ‘64 covers the three weeks of The Beatles’ first visit to America, but there were another four albums released that year in the U.S.

 You can see that among the albums is A Hard Day’s Night.
 Somehow during all their songwriting, recording, and touring, The Beatles filmed what turned out to be a very popular movie.
 It also gave us two more #1 singles “Can’t Buy Me Love” and “A Hard Day’s Night”.
 In total, The Beatles had 19 Top 40 hits in 1964, and six of them made it to #1.
 Those are numbers very few artists have reached in their entire careers.